What is Hybrid ERP?

 On-Premises ERP

-On-premises ERP systems install locally on your company’s servers.
+On-premises ERP systems are installed locally on your company’s servers.

 Larger businesses and enterprises typically use on-premise solutions since they have the resources and physical space to maintain this system in a data center.
-Businesses using this deployment method prefer it for the control it grants them over data storage and running the software.
+Businesses using this deployment method prefer it for the control it grants them over data storage and software running.

 ERP implementation takes substantial time and financial investment, and the additional maintenance requires specialized IT staff.
-Also, scaling the software is more challenging in comparison to cloud-based ERP.
+Also, scaling the software is more challenging than scaling it with cloud-based ERP.

 Cloud-Based ERP